galaxyproject/galaxy-hub/content/news/2023-05-08-tpv-switch/index.md

 This python script dynamically modified destinations based on rules that evaluate the specific job characteristics, for example the dataset input size.
 This allows you to allocate more memory for your job based on the input file size.

 In light of J.K.
-Rowling's controversial personal views and statements, we would certainly have chosen the name differently today[^1]
+Rowling's controversial personal views and statements, we would certainly have chosen the name differently today[^naming]

 ## Why change a running system?
 So far so good – this python script did its job well for some years, but it also came with some limitations.